effector/effector/docs/api/effector/fork.md

 [Try it](https://share.effector.dev/dBSC59h8)

-### Set initial state for sttore and change handler for effect
+### Set initial state for store and change handler for effect

 This is an example of test, which ensures that after a request to the server, the value of `$friends` is filled